marxin/texi2rst-generated/sphinx/cpp/invocation.rst

 after the option, or with a space between option and argument:
 :option:`-Ifoo` and :option:`-I foo` have the same effect.

-.. index:: grouping options

-.. index:: options, grouping
+.. index:: grouping options, options, grouping

 Many options have multi-letter names; therefore multiple single-letter options may *not* be grouped: :option:`-dM` is very different from